sandervandevelde/MQTTBrokerPrivatePreview/README.md

 | 2 | Fan-in (many to one) messaging  | This scenario simulates publishing messages from multiple clients to a single client.
 Consider a use case where one needs to identify location of vehicles on a map.
 For instructions see README. |
 | 3 | One to one messaging  | This scenario simulates publishing messages from one client to another.
 Consider a use case where a user can unlock their car from a mobile app.
 For instructions see README.  |
 | 4 | Route MQTT data through Event Grid subscription  | This scenario showcases how to configure route to send filtered messages from broker to the endpoint: Kafka on Event Hub through EG subscription.
 Consider a use case where one needs to identify location of vehicles.
 For instructions see README.  |

-### Other scenarios to consider
-- Test the throttle limits
-- Test the naming considerations

 ## Terminology